One moment

 What it is, how it works, what it's studied for, and safety considerations.

-CJC-1295 + Ipamorelin is a peptide combination commonly discussed in wellness settings for growth-hormone-pathway support.
-CJC-1295 is a long-acting growth hormone–releasing hormone (GHRH) analog studied for GH/IGF-1 stimulation.
-Ipamorelin is a selective growth hormone secretagogue/ghrelin-receptor agonist studied for GH release.
-This combination is not an FDA-approved branded therapy for general wellness, muscle growth, anti-aging, or recovery.
+This is a compounded blend of two peptides.
+CJC-1295 is a long-acting growth-hormone-releasing-hormone (GHRH) analog studied for stimulating the body's own growth-hormone (GH) and IGF-1 signaling.
+Ipamorelin is a selective GH secretagogue that acts at the ghrelin/GH-secretagogue receptor.
+This combination is not an FDA-approved therapy for general wellness, muscle growth, anti-aging, or recovery.

 Many patients begin with a lower starting option so a licensed clinician can evaluate tolerance, medical history, goals, and safety factors before any adjustments are considered.
 The starting option shown below is informational and reflects available program data, not self-directed dosing instructions.
 Final medication, dose, frequency, and treatment plan are determined by a licensed clinician.